Kenworth W900: Variants

-K100 (1961-2004)

-In 1961, Kenworth introduced the K100 cabover model line alongside the W900 conventional ("K" standing for Kent, the first half of Kenworth).
-While using a different frame and cab, the K100 models shared similar build characteristics with the W900s and other models, such as free-fit bolted frames, and bulkhead doors with piano-style hinges.

-As length restriction regulations were liberalized in North America in the early 1980s, the demand for cabover-style semitractors fell sharply, with the K100E ending production in 2004.
-After its discontinuation in the North America, the K100 remained in production in Australia until 2011, when it was replaced by the K200.
-While structurally similar to the K100, the Kenworth K200 features a redesigned interior and exterior.

-C500 (1972-present)
+C500 (1972–present)

 Introduced in 1972, the Kenworth C500 is marketed nearly exclusively in severe-service configurations.
-Sharing its cab with the W900, the C500 uses a model-specific chassis, offered with multiple axle configurations (including versions with twin steer axles).
+Sharing its cab with the W900 (A or B, respectively), the C500 uses a model-specific chassis, offered with multiple axle configurations (including versions with twin steer axles).

+963 (2005–present)

+Introduced in 2005, the Kenworth 963 is the largest truck ever mass-produced by Kenworth (replacing the 1958-2004 953, the final vehicle of the 900-series).
+Sharing (only) its cab with the W900, the 963 is a 6x6 vehicle developed exclusively for off-road heavy-haul use (primarily for desert oilfields), with the ability to pull up to 500,000 pounds.

-T600 (1985-2007)
+T600 (1985–2007)

-Introduced for 1985, the Kenworth T600 is the first aerodynamically-enhanced semitractor, with a sloped hood, skirted lower body, and bodywork that closely integrates the front fenders and bumper.
-Sharing the cab and frame of the W900, the T600 differs largely with its radically sloped hood, set-back front axle, and air cleaners set under the hood.
-Although marketed alongside the W900 for its entire production run, the T600 was not developed as its successor; during the development of the T600, Kenworth achieved over 20% better fuel economy (compared to the W900).
+Introduced for 1985, the Kenworth T600 is the first semitractor to bring an aerodynamically-enhanced design to production, including a sloped hood, skirted lower body, and bodywork that closely integrates the front fenders and bumper.
+The T600 used the cab and frame from the W900B; to accommodate the sloped hood (which included internally-mounted air cleaners) and larger bumpers, the chassis adopted a set-back front axle configuration.
+Along with reducing turning radius by nearly 25%, fuel economy of the T600 was reduced by over 20% (in comparison to a W900 with an identical drivetrain).
+Marketed alongside the W900 for its entire production run, Kenworth would make the final version of the T600 over 25% sleeker than the original.

+In response to the success of the T600 (by 1986, becoming nearly half of Kenworth production), other North American truck manufacturers introduced aerodynamically enhanced Class 8 highway trucks of their own, with the T600 facing competition from the Ford Aeromax, International 9400, and Peterbilt 377 by the end of the 1980s, along with the Peterbilt 372 and Freightliner Argosy cabovers.

-Following the introduction of the T600, Kenworth would debut a wide variety of sloped-hood trucks based on the T600 and W900, including the T400 regional tractor, T800 heavy-duty truck (which currently remains in production), along with medium duty trucks (the T300, followed by the T170/T270/T370/T470).
-While featuring changes to its front bodywork, suspension, and frame, the 2008-2017 Kenworth T660, which replaced the T600, shares cab/sleeper commonality with its predecessor and the W900.
+Following the T600, Kenworth debuted a wide variety of sloped-hood trucks based on the T600 and W900, including the T400 regional tractor, T800 heavy-duty truck, along with medium duty trucks (the T300, followed by the T170/T270/T370/T470).
+While featuring changes to its front bodywork, suspension, and frame, the 2008-2017 Kenworth T660 (replacing the T600) shared its cab/sleeper commonality with its predecessor and the W900.

-Through the late 1980s and 1990s, as a response to the success of the Kenworth T600, other North American truck manufacturers would introduce aerodynamically enhanced semitractors of their own, with the Ford Aeromax, International 9400, and Peterbilt 377 conventionals entering production along with the Peterbilt 372 and Freightliner Argosy cabovers.

 Editions

-VIT (1976)

-In 1976, to commemorate the American Bicentennial, Kenworth introduced a "V.I.T" limited edition (Very Important Trucker) for the W900 and K100.
-Each model line was produced with 50 VIT vehicles, with each named for a different U.S. state.

-One of the first Kenworth vehicles fitted with a stand-up Aerodyne sleeper cab (allowing for double beds and clothes closets), the interior was fitted with nearly every available option available on a Kenworth, including refrigerators and hot plates.